Hashtag Web3 Logo

 FAQs

-Q: What if the company culture isn’t a good fit for me?
-A: Give yourself a 30‑day runway to adapt.
-If after that period you still feel misaligned, consider a mutual transition-it’s better for both you and the organization.
+What if the company culture isn’t a good fit for me?
+Give yourself a 30-day period to adapt.
+If, after this time, you still feel misaligned, consider a mutual transition.
+A change may benefit both you and the organization.

-Q: How do I learn the culture in a fully remote company?
-A: Be extra intentional: attend all optional virtual socials, contribute to non‑project channels, and mirror the communication style you observe.
+How do I learn the culture in a fully remote company?
+Be intentional in your efforts.
+Attend all optional virtual social gatherings, engage in non-project-related channels, and mimic the communication style you observe among colleagues.

 Bottom Line